-While baking your cookies, make your frosting.
-Melt your butter and brown sugar together in a saucepan over low heat, allow to come to boil and whisk in the milk and return to a boil.
-Only ¼ cup milk, not a whole cup like I did for my first batch, but all is not lost, I made it into a lovely vanilla caramel sauce that is delicious drizzled on top of ice cream, poured over apple pie or drizzled over strawberries.
+While baking, make your frosting.
+Melt your butter and brown sugar together in a saucepan over low heat, allow to come to boil and whisk in milk, returning to a boil.

 Remove from heat and stir in powdered sugar, whisking until smooth.
 I ended up pulling out my handheld mixer and just whirred it for a minute or so to remove those lumps of powdered sugar.

-Once cooled, spread frosting on top of bars.
+Spread on warm or cooled bars.
 If easier, lifting out bars from pan.
 Spread the frosting over the cooled cookie bars.